- Bilbo Baggins’ hobbit house was more than just a movie set

 “In a hole in the ground there lived a hobbit.
 Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a hobbit-hole, and that means comfort.”J.R.R.
 Tolkien

 If you’re looking to visit Bilbo’s adorable hobbit house, you’ll have to travel all the way to Matamata, New Zealand.

-While many of Tolkien’s fans have created their own replicas of Bilbo Baggins’ home, the real deal is in Matamata, New Zealand, where you’ll find a 12-acre movie set going by the name of Hobbiton that Peter Jackson put together to create an environment worthy of his otherworldly saga.
+That’s where you’ll find the 12-acre movie set that goes by the name of Hobbiton that Peter Jackson put together to create an environment worthy of his otherworldly saga.

 The original set from The Lord of the Rings wasn’t made to last: the hobbit house façades were made out of timber, ply and polystyrene, that were shown little love after they had fulfilled their purpose.

 But by the time the director started working on The Hobbit, Peter Jackson brought an army together to recreate the shire so that it matched Tolkien’s tale.